-Pay-what-you-want in competition: submitted to The B.E.
+Pay-what-you-want in competition.
+R&R at The B.E.
 Journal of Theoretical Economics.

 This paper presents an analysis of Pay-What-You-Want (PWYW) in competition which explains its entry and limited spread in the market.
 Sellers choose their pricing schemes sequentially while consumers share their surplus.
 The profitability and popularity of PWYW depend not only on consumers’ preferences, but also on market structure, product characteristics and sellers’ strategies.
 While there is no PWYW equilibrium, given a sufficiently high level of surplus-sharing and product differentiation, PWYW is chosen by later entrants to avoid Bertrand competition.
 The equilibrium results and their market characteristics are consistent with empirical examples of PWYW.

-Visibility, peer effects and monetary incentive in solar PV adoption in Sweden – evidence from a survey experiment (with L. Mundaca): submitted to Journal of Environmental Economics and Management.
+Visibility, peer effects and monetary incentive in solar PV adoption in Sweden – evidence from a survey experiment (with L. Mundaca).

 This study investigates subsidy effects and non-economic variables affecting the likelihood to adopt solar PV in a survey using a web panel of Swedish house owners.
 We find that subsidies and peer effects are important factors, while visibility is not significant.
 Contrary to indications in the literature, interaction effects are irrelevant.
 Peer effects mostly come from hearing, but if the source is known both seeing and hearing affect the likelihood to adopt.
 Our results underline the importance of economic policy certainty –notably subsidies– and peer effects in decision-making.